Housing Law Clerk, Summer 2020

 Summer full-time, unpaid position

 Are you passionate about housing justice?
 Do you want to use your legal skills to advocate to end homelessness?
-If you desire a position where you have the opportunity to provide direct legal representation and advocate for systemic change that prevents and ends homelessness, the Homeless Persons Representation Project (HPRP) is seeking to hire a full-time Housing Law Clerk for Summer 2019 to assist its Senior Housing Attorney in the Baltimore office.
+If you desire a position where you have the opportunity to provide direct legal representation and advocate for systemic change that prevents and ends homelessness, the Homeless Persons Representation Project (HPRP) is seeking to hire a full-time Housing Law Clerk for the summer to assist its housing attorneys in our Baltimore office.
+Although the position is unpaid, HPRP is happy to work with the applicant selected for the position to apply for available funding.

 HPRP provides free legal services and advocacy to persons who are homeless or at risk of homelessness in Maryland.
 Encompassing all of HPRP’s programs is the deep understanding that people who are homeless or at risk of homelessness struggle to access legal services offered in a traditional manner.
 The hallmark of HPRP’s legal program is its ability to reach clients where they live, eat, and spend time.
 HPRP’s staff and volunteers pursue this mission by offering legal services through outreach in shelters, soup kitchens, government offices, community centers and the street.